AmianAmel/task_management_system/README.md

 # task_management_system
 create a task managment system with prolog

-##Exercise Instructions:
+by: HARBANE AMEL & BENZAOUCHE NOUR ELHOUDA
-###
+## Exercise Instructions:
  You are tasked with building a task management system in Prolog.
 The system should allow users to create tasks, assign tasks to users, mark tasks as completed, and display various task-related information.
 Exercise Instructions: